Advice

 It’s no secret that long-distance moves can be considerably stressful.
 By planning ahead and considering different cost-effective options, you can make relocating to your new home easier.

-Will you be driving your own car or shipping it?
+Will you be driving your own car or shipping items?
 If shipping, be sure to call well in advance and get confirmation of the exact date of arrival to be sure you will be in your new home.
+Call utility companies to have lights and heating or cooling working to make the experience more comfortable, and make sure any floor or wall protection is in place in time for the movers.

 Status Definitions